CHA BOYCE

 Administrative Coordinator

 Originally from Man-O-War Cay, Ruth grew up helping at the family businesses of The Sail Shop and Albury’s Ferry Service.
 Meeting new and interesting people on a daily basis helped shape her world-view and expand her experiences.
 In 1984 she moved to Elbow Cay and, along with her husband, started their first venture: Sea Spray Resort & Marina.
 After twenty years of success and growth she sold the business for a quieter life and time to spend raising her two sons.
-Today she lives in Marsh Harbour bringing her years of experience in the business world along with her love for Abaco to help FRIENDS in its mission for a more sustainable future for Abaco’s wildlife and people.
+Today she lives in Florida and brings her years of experience in the business world along with her love for Abaco to help FRIENDS in its mission for a more sustainable future for Abaco’s wildlife and people.

 Campus Administrator